Kesimpta (Ofatumumab)

 What If You Miss a Dose?

-If you miss a dose, inject it as soon as possible without waiting for your next scheduled dose.
-Continue with your regular schedule for following doses.
-Do not inject a double dose to make up for the missed one.
+If you miss a dose, inject it as soon as possible without waiting for the next scheduled dose.
+Do not double the dose.

 Side Effects